motoharu-gosuto/psvcd/README.md

 It is not good because you have to disassemble game cart.
 The best one would be to print game cart slot on 3d printer but I do not own one.
 Unfortunately there is no easy way to desolder game cart slot from PS Vita motherboard.
-You will definitely need desoldering gun but this is not enough.
+You will definitely need desoldering gun but I think this is not enough.
-Back side of cart slot is made from plastic and is glued to the motherboard.
+Back side of cart slot is made from plastic which could melt and is also glued to the motherboard.
 Even if you will manage to desolder game cart slot - construction will not be stable.

-So I have created simple adapter that can be used with prorotype board.
+So I have created simple adapter that can be used with prototype board.
 You will need:
-- Game cart
+- PS Vita game cart
 - Memory Stick Duo adapter
 - Memory Stick Duo card slot - I desoldered one from old card reader.
-- 1x10 2.54mm pin header
+- 1x10 2.54mm male pin header

 Steps are the following:
 - Disassemble Memory Stick Duo adapter
-- Solder pin header to adapter
+- Solder male pin header to adapter
 - Disassemble game cart - these come as monolithic chip with memory and controller on board.
 - Put game chip under pin headers of adapter then close the adapter.

+I suggest doing soldering step first to avoid high temperatures transferring to the cart or accidentally damaging the cart.
 Consider looking at pics/pic6.png to see how it should look like.

 # PS Vita game cart pinout.

 Game carts turned out to be simple MMC cards.
 Pinout is of course a bit different but it still complies with MMC card specification.
-Consider looking at pics/pic.png for details.
+Consider looking at pics/pic8.png for details.
 Game cart has 10 pins which go in the following order:
 VCC - 3.3 volt supply
 GND - ground pin